tbfrobinson/project2/readme.md

 Users can create homepages that have samples played as they would like (like myspace maybe) and maybe have a memories for specific comments in discussions that they had.
 A brief, very short description.
 As well as active discussions they are in.

-##Discussions:
+**##Discussions:**
 Any user can create a discussion, which is just a space to discuss anything, purposefully vague, but can't be like shitty stuff ig.
-They can also choose the 'soundtrack' (maybe users can play a one time sample if they comment it?)
+They can also choose the 'soundtrack'

+(maybe users can play a one time sample if they comment it?)

 In discussions, users can write 7 characters at a time in a comment (awkward is 7 letters), which if they write uninturrupted become coherent, but new comments become a new line, interrupting.

+##MVP:
+User page and user creation
+Discussion page and discussion creation (text only) Comment functionality added to discussions
+Connecting freesounds API and users can use samples from it on the user page (music bars to add things? music editing station)

+##Stretch Goals:
 Maybe add videos that are like 3 seconds? that become a slideshow if longer?
 Maybe pictures?
-Discussions also delete themselves after a set time.
-Maybe users can change the style of each discussion too? like reddit?
+Discussions also delete themselves after a set time (3 days) Maybe users can change the style of each discussion too? like reddit?

 ##Index: